Abe's push for more veterinary schools seen as quantity over quality of education | The Japan Times

 In response to Abe’s call for more facilities to be swiftly opened nationwide, Mutsumi Inaba, a professor of veterinary medicine in Hokkaido University, said in an open statement that the prime minister’s “dumbfounding” suggestion “could destroy the root of Japan’s veterinary education.”

-Less focused on adding new departments, the JVMA instead insists that the government turns its attention to improving Japan’s veterinary education — long criticized for its poor practical training — in line with global standards.
+Less focused on adding new departments, the JVMA instead insists that the government should turn its attention to improving the veterinary education programs in Japan — long criticized for its poor practical training — in line with global standards.

 “We strongly feel that the competence of our students, despite having a six-year educational program, is far from sufficient at the time of graduation,” Takai said.